Territorial Changes of Germany and Expulsion of Ethnic Germans

 Leibstandarte SS Honour Guard after the victorious Western Campaign

 The term Waffen-SS became official during the spring of 1940, and it indicated those units concerned with frontline military duty.
 The men of the Waffen-SS had considered themselves as elite soldiers since well before World War II.
 This was because of the teachings of their officers, inspired by SS-Brigadeführer Paul Hausser and SS-Standartenführer Felix Steiner, and a logical consequence of their rigorous military training.
 Numerous Waffen-SS men who only attained junior officer rank during the 1930's become effective division commanders during World War II, including Theodor Wisch, Werner Ostendorff, Hermann Prieß, Karl Ullrich, Otto Kumm, Sylvester Stadler, Heinz Harmel, Fritz von Scholz, Fritz Witt, Georg Bochmann, Bruno Streckenbach, Franz Augsberger and Jürgen Wagner.
 Augsburger earned the Knight's Cross, and all others attained the Oakleaves or higher to that decoration.
 Members of the Schutzstaffel swore the following oath: Ich schwöre Dir, Adolf Hitler, als Führer und Kanzler des Deutschen Reiches Treue und Tapferkeit.
 Wir geloben Dir und den von Dir bestimmten Vorgesetzten Gehorsam bis in den Tod.
 So wahr mir Gott helfe.
 The oath was renewed publicly at an annual ceremony.
 After January 30 1941, foreign-born members of the SS swore to Hitler only as Führer, not as "Führer and Chancellor".
-Credit: Marc Rikmenspoel.
+Credit: Marc Rikmenspoel; Waffen-SS Encyclopedia.
 Top image: Kaserne der Leibstandarte-SS Adolf Hitler in Berlin-Lichterfelde in the 1930s.
-Source: Herbert Walther.
-FU.
+Nowadays, it is occupied by the German Federal Archives.
+Source: Herbert Walther; Die Waffen-SS, eine Bilddokumentation.
+Fair use.
 Middle image: Nazi dictator Adolf Hitler and SS-Standartenführer Felix Steiner before the outbreak of World War II.
-Bottom image: Leibstandarte SS at attention during medal award ceremony by SS-Obergruppenführer and Commander of the Leibstandarte SS Josef Sepp Dietrich.
-The ceremony takes place in the inner square of the Technical High School of Metz in 1940, soon to be re-named SS-Nachrichtenschule.
-Photo believed taken by Propaganda-Abschnittsführer SS-Untersturmführer d.
-R. Jobst Gösling.
+Commons: Bundesarchiv.
+Bottom image: men of the Leibstandarte SS at attention during medal award ceremony by SS-Obergruppenführer and Commander of the Leibstandarte SS Josef Sepp Dietrich.
+The ceremony takes place in the inner square of the Technical High School of Metz on June 21 1940.
+It was soon to be renamed SS-Nachrichtenschule.
+Photo probably shot by Propaganda-Abschnittsführer SS-Untersturmführer der Reserve Jobst Gösling.
 Commons: Bundesarchiv.

 Uniforms and Insignia of the Waffen-SS